PsicoThePato/copy-folders-ssh/README.md

 # Usage
 ## Create a .env file inside the config folder with the following variables:

-- `FILESNAMEPATH`: Path to a file to be read with your custom reader (more about this later) and which specifies which folders you want to copy
+- `FILENAMESPATH`: Path to a file to be read with your custom reader (more about this later) and which specifies which folders you want to copy
 - `ROOTPATH`: Context path on server.
 Your file should give paths relative to this.
 - `HOST`: Host on which the desired folders are
 - `USR`: User to ssh to host